nondescryptid/opendoc-state-court-judgments/2019_SGMC_27/report.md

 (c)     whether the offender pleaded guilty early.

 15     The Defence has placed significant reliance on the second factor, i.e. the absence of injuries in this case.
-In particular, the Defence cites the following statement from Chan J’s judgment in _Lim Choon Teck_:[\[note: 18\]](#Ftn_18)
+In particular, the Defence cites the following statement from Chan J’s judgment in _Lim Choon Teck_:[^18]

 A fine that is close to the upper limit should generally be reserved for cases where no injuries or only relatively minor injuries are suffered by the victim and the offender pleads guilty at the first reasonable opportunity

 This, argues the Defence, demonstrates the importance which _Lim Choon Teck_ attributed to the principle of _outcome materiality_.
 If the outcome occasioned no injury, so the argument goes, the sentence must be dialled down accordingly.

 16     In alluding to the principle of outcome materiality, the court in _Lim Choon Teck_ had referred to _PP v Hue An Li_ (“_Hue An Li_”).
 There, a three-judge bench of the High Court expounded on the principle of outcome materiality, in the context of the offence of causing death by a rash or negligent act (under s 304A of the Penal Code).
 The court in _Hue An Li_ explained what it called the ‘control principle’, i.e. that intuitively, a person should not be made to bear the blame for what is beyond his control.
 As such, if the harm that results from an offence is exacerbated by factors beyond the offender’s control, intuitive moral sense dictates that the offender should not be blamed for the full extent of that harm.
 However, the High Court in _Hue An Li_ held that the control principle is still subordinate to the principle of outcome materiality, which dictates that the offender be held accountable for the outcome of his transgression.
 As such, if that outcome is uncertain _ex ante_ and a person still sees fit to embark on that course of transgression, he effectively takes his chances as regards what he will ultimately be held to account for.
-The High Court in _Hue An Li_ explained this as such:[\[note: 19\]](#Ftn_19)
+The High Court in _Hue An Li_ explained this as such:[^19]

 … \[A\] countervailing species of legal luck can operate in favour of a putative offender.
 Take, for instance, two drivers who briefly fall asleep while driving straight at the same speed along the same stretch of road.
 One driver wakes up before any harm is caused.
 The other driver collides into and kills a jaywalking pedestrian.
 It could be said that as a matter of moral assessment, both drivers are equally culpable.
 However, as a matter of practical fact, the former will not suffer any legal repercussions because no detectable harm has occurred.
 Putative offenders take the benefit of legal luck operating in their favour if adverse consequences do not eventuate; **_it is only fair that an offender should not be heard to raise the control principle as a shield when a harmful outcome does eventuate_**. \[emphasis added\]

 Thus, under the principle of outcome materiality, a court is entitled to take into account the full extent of the outcome flowing from the offender’s rashness.
 The offender **_cannot shield himself_** from this consequence by arguing that some aspects of that outcome were spawned by factors beyond his control.

-17     The Defence thus relies on the principle of outcome materiality to argue that the Accused’s culpability should be treated as low:[\[note: 20\]](#Ftn_20)
+17     The Defence thus relies on the principle of outcome materiality to argue that the Accused’s culpability should be treated as low:[^20]

 … as the incident did not result in any injuries to any party, only resulted in minor property damage to \[the Accused\]’s and the Complainant’s car, and in reality posed a low degree of potential minor property damage to other road users at the time, \[the Accused\]’s culpability is very low in this outcome materiality respect.